Vietnam.vn - Nền tảng quảng bá Việt Nam

 Business problem

 In reality, in Vietnam, most football teams still rely on the “milk” of their bosses or local budgets.
-There have been many periods when Vietnamese football has ballooned like a soap bubble.
-Some teams were promoted to the top flight last season, but then disbanded the following season when their bosses withdrew and “pulled out the financial breathing tube”.
+There have been many periods when Vietnamese football has ballooned like a soap bubble, with some teams being promoted to the top flight the previous season, but disbanding the following season when their bosses withdrew and “pulled out the financial breathing tube”.

 Just before the 2025/26 season, Vietnamese football is in trouble again as many teams are at risk of disbanding due to lack of funds.
 Most recently, Quang Nam had to declare their withdrawal from the tournament.